 English Language Requirement: The candidate should have a very good command over English language.

 How to Apply: The eligible candidates should make a standard PhD application.
-In addition, on the application, candidates must indicate their interest in being considered for the scholarship and a written statement should be included explaining their suitability for the scholarship.
+In addition, on the application, candidates must indicate their interest in being considered for the opportunity and a written statement should be included explaining their suitability for the opportunity .

 Stage 2: The applications will be reviewed and shortlisted by a selection panel appointed by the Research and Knowledge Transfer Committee (RKTC) and including representatives from all Divisions in the Faculty.
 The aim will be to select one PhD candidate for each Division (Psychology, Social Work, Sociology and Criminal Justice, Peace Studies and International Development).
 However, in cases where applications in one area are deemed not to meet the selection criteria, scholarships may be distributed to other Divisions as judged appropriate by the selection committee.